How to license Microsoft Windows Embedded

 - OEM Customer signs OEM CLA electronically.

-- For eligible products, SILICA provides the OEM Preinstallation Kits.
+- For eligible products, Avnet Silica provides the OEM Preinstallation Kits.

 OEM Preinstallation Kit (OPK)